DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-10-11-reference-managers.md

 | NotebookLM             |  this text is cent  | this text is left-alig  | this text is left-alig  |

-Storage 300 MB for online storage (unlimited for local) on Zotero, 50 sources/200 MB for each notebook, 2 GB for web storage (u
+Storage 300 MB for online storage (unlimited for local) on Zotero, 50 sources/200 MB for each notebook, 2 GB for web storage (mendeley), 50,000 records for EndNote

+Zotero integration with word and docs, mendeley only word, endnote word and docs, NotebookLM N/A

+Ultimately, if this post has made you curious about one of the other reference managers, you should know that it is *relatively* easy to switch from one to another without losing all of your sources and notes.
+For all three programs, you can easily export your libraries from one to another.
+However, you should be warned that if you are in the middle of papers when you switch, you will be unable to switch the formatting from one reference manager (Mendeley) to another (EndNote).
+Similarly, if you have to go back to edit an older paper for any reason, you will once again have to use the original reference manager employed during the time of writing.
+With that being said, I hope this post has given you the "lay of the land" and that at the very least, if you were already committed to a particular reference manager, that you at least learned something new about it today!